-(c) Investment in Bonds
+(e) Investment in Bonds

-Investment in bonds measured at amortized cost is considered to have low credit risk, and therefore, the loss allowance during the period is determined to be equivalent to 12 months ECL.
+Investment in bonds measured at amortized cost are considered to have low credit risk, and therefore, the loss allowance during the period is determined to be equivalent to 12 months ECL.
 Management considers "low credit risk" for listed bonds to be an investment grade credit rating with at least one major rating agency.
-Other instruments are considered to be low credit risk when they have a low risk of default and the issuer has a strong capacity to meet its contractual cash flow obligations in the near term.
+Other instruments are considered to be low credit risk when they have a low risk of default, and the issuer has a strong capacity to meet its contractual cash flow obligations in the near term.

-No impairment loss on debt securities classified as financial assets at amortized cost has been recognized in 2022 and 2021 as all of the bonds were in good credit standing as of December 31, 2022 and 2021.
+No impairment loss on investment in bonds has been recognized in 2022 since the bonds are in good credit standing as of December 31, 2022.